The Real AI Fight: Stop Helping the Hyperscalers Win

 Crypto never solved a real problem.
 AI is solving thousands of them every day.
 Right now, as I write this in January 2026, I literally cannot compete as a software engineer without Claude 4.5.
 Not "it's harder without it" - I mean I am economically non-viable without AI augmentation.
 The era of typing code is over.
 We're in the era of engineering systems, orchestrating agents, and thinking in high-dimensional cognitive spaces.

-Here's a beautiful sleight of hand Doctorow pulls: He correctly notes that AI itself can't hold copyright, then pretends that's the whole game.
+Here's a sleight of hand in Doctorow's argument: He correctly notes that AI itself can't hold copyright, then proceeds as if that's the whole game.

 When I use Midjourney to generate a thousand images, select ten, arrange them, modify them, and create a collection - that's MY copyright.
 Just like photographers own their photos despite not manufacturing the camera.
 Just like filmmakers own their movies despite every pixel being processed by machines.